roycoprotocol/cross-chain-deposit-module/README.md

    - The Recipe Market Hub creates a fresh Weiroll Wallet owned by the AP.
    - The Recipe Market Hub automatically executes the market's deposit recipe through the wallet, depositing the liqudiity into the ```DepositLocker```.
    - The deposit is withdrawable by the AP any time prior to their funds being bridged.
-5. Once green light is given for a market, its funds can be bridged to the destination chain from the ```DepositLocker``` after the rage quite period (48 hours).
+5. Once green light is given for a market, its funds can be bridged to the destination chain from the ```DepositLocker``` after the rage quite period.
-6. After the rage quit period ends, IP bridges depositors for their market to the destination chain.
+6. After the rage quit period ends, the IP bridges depositors for their market to the destination chain.
 7. The ```DepositExecutor``` receives bridged funds belonging to a market on the source chain and creates a Weiroll Wallet for the CCDM nonce associated with the bridge transaction if it hasn't aleady.
-   - The ```DepositExecutor``` stores granular accounting for each bridged depositor to facilitate prorated withdrawals.
-   - The ```DepositExecutor``` holds the deposits until the owner executes the deposit recipe for the Weiroll Wallet.
-8. The destination deposit recipe is executed (if verified) by the campaign's owner for the Weiroll Wallets associated with their campaign on the destination chain.
+8. The destination deposit recipe is executed (if verified) by the campaign's owner (IP) for the Weiroll Wallets associated with their campaign on the destination chain.
 9. Steps 6,7, and 8 are repeated until all depositors have been bridged and deposited into the protocol/DApp on the destination chain.
 10. APs can withdraw funds through the ```DepositExecutor``` after the campaign's unlock timestamp has passed.